Extending Sheldon M. Ross's Method for Efficient Large-Scale Variance Computation: Methodology

 To have a deeper understanding of this condition, we could construct two new function called $z$ and $h$, and we treat $D_2$ as constant in the $h$ function, the definition of it could seen in beneath:

 In that case, eq.\eqref{eq:29} could convert to:

 The left side of the inequality is larger than the right, so multiplying both sides by a positive constant $L$, and in here is L=1, and taking the absolute value preserves the inequality in eq.\eqref{eq:34}.
-This satisfies Lipschitz's condition \cite{lip}, ensuring the existence of a saddle point.
+This satisfies Lipschitz's condition \cite{lip}.
+Intuitively, the inequality suggests that the computational savings from caching $f(D_1)$ outpace the additional cost of evaluating~$g$, providing a practical condition for PKA's effectiveness.
 When a constraint limits $D_1$ in a finite dataset, these conditions guarantee the existence of extreme values. $h(x)$ describes the relationship between the original and accelerated calculation times, showing that PKA works in general situations.

 However, when the function values of the entire dataset involve recursive relationships, as seen in the Master Method, the PKA method becomes inapplicable.
 Similarly, ill-functions like oscillations or discontinuities may make the PKA method ineffective, or the function highly out of the linearity(like transcendental functions), or yet the condition about $\tau$ gets satisfied but the size of data does not reach the range where certainly holds extreme values.
 But in most cases, PKA still could guarantee its acceleration.